vicha-w/TopSF/README.md

 ```
 `make_histogram.py` is the main script that generates the _final_ 1D distributions containing events passing and failing the designated tagger.
 It requires a YAML input file detailing everything regarding the setup, such as input ROOT file location, processes and tagging categories involved, and uncertainty definitions.

+The script will classify events into different event categories, tagging categories, and passing/failing distributions.
+Each MC ntuple file can be assigned into different **tagging categories**, such as events containing top-tagged jets, W-tagged jets, etc. For each MC file, an event may be classified into **event categories**, such as $p_T \in [300, 400]$, and then further classified depending on whether or not the event _passes_ or _fails_ the tagger cut, such as BDT cut greater than 0.5.
+The end results are, per event category, two 1D distributions for events passing tagger cut and events failing tagger cut.
+Each distribution will contain multiple tagging categories in the same sense as the normal event distribution containing different MC processes.
+Finally, data events are classified in the same way and assigned into these distributions, but are not associated with any tagging categories.

 The output files from this script are, per one event category,
 - ROOT file containing 1D distributions
 - an accompanying combine card for that event category